mrepol742/mrepol742/README.md

-### Mushi Mushi 👋
+## Mushi Mushi 👋

-## There are people in this world that go out of their way to make things difficult for themselves just to prove that those things can be done..
-And I'm one of them.
+<p> There are people in this world that go out of their way to make things difficult for themselves just to prove that those things can be done..
+And I'm one of them.</p>
+<p> The more difficult the bug is, the more fun it gets. </p>

 ![Most Active GitHub User Rank](https://enibdhv97zm33sz.m.pipedream.net) ![](https://visitor-badge.glitch.me/badge?page_id=mrepol742)